Samuel-Martineau/runpod-blender-runtime/README.md

-# Blender runtime for RunPod based on nytimes/rd-blender-docker
+# Blender runtime for RunPod